undecaf/hetzner-snap-and-rotate/README.md

 This script can perform the following tasks for selected servers of a [Hetzner cloud project](https://www.hetzner.com/cloud/):

 - Creating a new snapshot
-- Shutting down the server before taking a snapshot and restarting it afterwards
+- Shutting down the server before taking a snapshot and restarting it thereafter
 - Rotating snapshots, retaining a limited number of quarter-hourly, hourly, daily, weekly, monthly, quarterly and yearly snapshots
 - Generating names of new and rotated snapshots from templates